 More and more brands and businesses are finding success with Instagram Stories.
 According to Instagram, 96 percent of marketers in the U.S. that are currently using Stories plan to continue to do so in the next 6 months.
 And half of businesses worldwide are already creating at least one Story a month.

-All of the examples in this article are Instagram Story video templates, available in the Animoto: Social Video Editor iOS app.
-You can download the app for free in the App Store to access the templates.
+All of the examples in this article are available to customize in the Animoto: Social Video Editor iOS app.
+You can download the app for free in the App Store to get started.
 Change the color, font, and text, drop in your own photos and/or video clips, and you’re ready to post.

 Give your audience a behind-the-scenes look at what you do.
 Show off your workspace or studio, share how something is made, or give customers another glimpse into how you run your brand.
 Here’s a short clip from our Behind the Scenes template, which you can customize to show off your own business.